 3400 Pasadena Ave.

-Cruise into 2014!
 Escape for the night (or at least 4 hours of it) on a luxury yacht and indulge with a sit-down dinner and complimentary premium open bar throughout the evening, and a champagne toast at midnight.
+Sorry, adults only.
 Details.

 Mango's Tropical Cafe

-Mango’s in South Beach is a non-stop party anyway, but on New Year’s Eve, they kick it up even higher.
-A South Florida favorite, The Latin Connection will be playing all night long, and the Mango’s dancers provide eye candy and inspire you to hit the floor as well.
-At midnight, step outside to enjoy Miami Beach’s fireworks display.
+Mango’s in Orlando is a non-stop party anyway, but on New Year’s Eve, they kick it up even higher.
+A Florida favorite, enjoy live entertainment all night long, with the Mango’s dancers guaranteed to inspire you to hit the floor as well.
 Details.

 Fireworks, concerts, and northwest Florida’s one and only ball drop— this is one New Year’s Eve party you don’t want to miss.
 Choose which party is more your style (the Luxe Vegas Party or the Street Party) and rock out on the docks with live music, two fireworks shows and the big countdown to midnight.
 Details.